ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. For a new registration, the ‘Verified’ field is displayed as an option next to Date of Birth field.
 The default state is unchecked.
 When checked, it indicates that the Registration Officer has verified the date of birth of the individual.
 1. For a UIN update, the ‘Verified’ field is applicable only when the Age/Date of Birth field is selected for update.
 #### D. Register an individual who is less than 5 years old.
-1. MOSIP system does not have an explicit ‘Category’ for registering children less than five years.
+1. MOSIP does not have an explicit ‘Category’ for registering children less than five years.
 However, the date of birth will automatically determine the category of the applicant, which can be setup by the country as required.
 1. When a registration officer starts a new registration, the system intuitively determines if the registration is for a child using the date of birth.
 1. If the date of birth indicates that the registration is for a child is less than 5 years on the date of registration, and if parent/guardian’s UIN exists.
 Then the system captures parent/guardian's details: UIN/Name/Biometrics/Proof of relationship.
 1. If the date of birth indicates that the registration is for a child is less than 5 years and if parent/guardian’s UIN does not exist then the system ensures parent/guardian is registered first and at least RID is available.